SANZIDA10/Numerical_Lab/README.md

 ## Numerical Integration

----
+Numerical integration is a method used to approximate the value of a definite integral when the exact integration is difficult or impossible to find analytically.
+It estimates the area under a curve using numerical techniques.

 ### Simpson's 1/3 Rule

-#### Simpsons 13 Theory
+#### Simpsons 1/3 Theory

-Simpson's 1/3 Rule is a numerical method used to approximate the definite integral of a function when the exact integration is difficult.
+Simpson’s 1/3 Rule is used to approximate definite integrals by dividing the interval into an even number of parts.
 It approximates the area under a curve using parabolic (quadratic) segments.

 Steps:
 1. Divide the interval [a,b] into n sub-intervals, where n must be even.